 Why is this construction needed?

 Flooding is a recurrent event in the Factoria-Richards Creek drainage basin during major storms.
-In 2014, a heavy storm on Aug.
-12-13 inundated Factoria Boulevard with nearly 4 feet of water.
-Businesses were flooded, streets were inaccessible and the community was significantly disrupted.
+In August 2014, a heavy storm inundated Factoria Boulevard with nearly four feet of water.
+Businesses were flooded, streets were impassible and the community was significantly disrupted.

-These kinds of storms have increased in frequency in the last decade, and may continue to increase as a result of climate change.
-If stormwater infrastructure improvements are not made, the current storm drainage system’s limited capacity to convey stormwater during intense storms may result in flooding of Factoria Boulevard, which would significantly disrupt the flow of traffic in the region, causing economic disruption to the many businesses in this area.
+These kinds of storms have increased in frequency in the last decade and may continue to increase as a result of climate change.
+If the city does not expand and improve the capacity of the existing storm drainage system, more flooding events on Factoria Boulevard may occur, causing significant disruption to traffic flow in the region and economic impacts to the many businesses in this area.

-The city is committed to making sure another large flooding event does not happen again in this area.
+The city is committed to improving the stormwater system to make sure another large flooding event does not disrupt the area again.

 Where is the project located?